Geer

 Geer (/fr/; Djer) is a municipality of Wallonia located in the province of Liège, Belgium.

 On January 1, 2006, Geer had a total population of 2,854.
-The total area is 23.62 km² which gives a population density of 121 inhabitants per km².
+The total area is 23.62 km^{2} which gives a population density of 121 inhabitants per km^{2}.
 Geer lies along the upper course of the river Jeker, which is called Geer in French.

 The municipality consists of the following districts: Boëlhe, Darion, Geer, Hollogne-sur-Geer, Lens-Saint-Servais, Ligney, and Omal, Wallonia.